Swim Parent 101

 Meet Fees/Entry Fees are managed separately from your registration and fundraising fees.
 As your swimmer participates in meets throughout the year you will be provided with the meet fees required at the time you indicate your swimmer will be participating in the meet.
 All meet fees are payable to NORAC.
 Fees can be paid before the deadline for each meet or a lump sum can be paid into your “meet fees account” a couple times throughout the year.
 Each family can discuss how they would like to pay for meet fees with the club’s Registrar to ensure their swimmer won’t be ineligible for a meet due to non-payment of meet fees.

 There is a tremendous amount of work behind the scenes putting entries together for swim meets.
 Part of every meet is not only posting relevant information about the meet, but more importantly, we need to know if you swimmer is attending or not.
 For each meet, you will receive an email invitation to attend.
 It is imperative that you review the invitations and dates, and indicate if your swimmer is attending before the entry deadline/cut off.
 If this process is not done, then we are unable to determine if your swimmer is competing.
 If your swimmer is eligible and is invited you must “Accept or Decline” the meet.
 After the entry deadline has been reached, your coaches will create individual event entries for each swimmer.
-Parents are asked to NOT choose the events for your swimmer.
-Your swimmer’s coach will choose the events your swimmer will be entered in.
+Parents do NOT choose the events for your swimmer, your swimmer’s coach will choose the events your swimmer will be entered in.
 If your swimmer is not available for the meet please “decline” before the deadline.
 If you “accept” the meet but for some reason your swimmer does not attend the meet, you will be obligated to pay the meet fees anyway as these fees are paid well in advance of the meet.
 Rule #1 for swim meet entries – read all emails and accept/decline before the deadline.

 Attached to the invitation to attend a swim meet will be a Meet Package.
 This provides all the information about times, location, fees etc that both the swimmer and the parents need to know about the swim meet.
 The package can also be found on the website of the club hosting the swim meet.
 It is a good idea to check the package on the host club’s website in the week prior to a meet since warm-up times and session times can often change.
 It is the parent/swimmer’s responsibility (not the coach’s) to know when they have to be at the pool for warm-up.